bonsai-rx/bonsai-icons/README.md

 3. **Options** > *Create groups for similar attributes*
 4. **SVG Output** > *Remove metadata*
 5. **SVG Output** > *Remove comments*

+## Cleanup guide

+### Remove undesired offsets and groups

+In case there are transform groups to invert the Y-axis coordinates, they can be removed by creating a new layer, cut-and-pasting the drawing to this new layer, and deleting the old layer.